m1ritter/cse15l-lab-reports/week-9.md

 ```
 $ grep -n "Italy" WhereToItaly.txt
 ```
 From the previous command, I learned there are 78 lines with "Italy" in the file.
-Here I printed exactly which lines the word was on. <br>
+Here I printed exactly which lines the word was on.
+Below is a clip of a few of these lines. <br>

 <img width="684" alt="image" src="https://user-images.githubusercontent.com/122555675/224589083-aabe74a4-20a7-4764-9de5-2859f29103f9.png">